flexcompute-readthedocs/Flow360Documentation/docs/source/solverConfiguration/solverConfiguration.rst

 userDefinedDynamics
 --------------------

-An example of using the userDefinedDynamics is available :ref:`here <userDefinedDynamics>`.
+An example of how to use the userDefinedDynamics is available :ref:`here <userDefinedDynamics>`.

 .. csv-table::
    :file: ./userDefinedDynamicsTable.csv